 Haudenosaunee Flag

-Syracuse University Libraries acknowledges the Onondaga Nation, the indigenous people on whose ancestral lands Syracuse University now stands.
+Syracuse University Libraries acknowledges, with respect, the Onondaga Nation, Firekeepers of the Haudenosaunee, the Indigenous people on whose ancestral lands Syracuse University now stands.

 The Onondaga ceremonies give thanks and reflect the surrounding living world.
 At Onondaga we have ceremonial songs and social songs.
 Ceremonial songs are only performed in the longhouse and are not for public viewing.
 While social songs can be performed anywhere we want to be social and have lots of fun.